michaelb/sniprun/README.md

 `let g:SnipRun_select_interpreters =["Lua_original', 'Rust_original"]`

-A list of all available interpreters can be displayed by running `:SnipList`
+A list of all available interpreters can be displayed by running `:SnipInfo`

 ### My usage recommandation & tricks